mmahdavian/semantic_visual_teach_repeat/README.md

 4. In your catkin_ws/src open a terminal and: git clone https://github.com/mmahdavian/semantic_visual_teach_repeat.git
 5. cd ../
 6. catkin_make

+## Testing

-7. roslaunch darknet_ros yolo_v3.launch
+1. roslaunch darknet_ros yolo_v3.launch
-8. Then run ORB-SLAM using:
+2. Then run ORB-SLAM using:
 rosrun ORB_SLAM3 Mono Vocabulary/ORBvoc.txt "your camera yaml file"
-9. roslaunch semantic_visual_teach_repeat create_map.launch
+3. roslaunch semantic_visual_teach_repeat create_map.launch
 Then you need to move the camera which will be your teach path and the (Visual Teach and Repeat)VTR algorithm will generate a semantic map of the environment for you as teach map.
-10. In order to repeat the same motion, first you need to change the name of the generated map and path file from: projection.csv to C1.csv and obj_map.csv to M1.csv
+4. In order to repeat the same motion, first you need to change the name of the generated map and path file from: projection.csv to C1.csv and obj_map.csv to M1.csv
+5. At repeat time you need to do step 1 to 3 first.
+Then after some motion, when you have at least two objects in your semantic map: cd semantic_visual_teach_repeat/Repeat python3 relocalization.py

+Then robot will be relocalized to a new location. python3 forward.py or python3 backward.py can move a turtlenot robot toward the teach path and repeat in forward/backward direction.